Kuifje02/vrpy/paper/paper.md

 # Acknowledgements

-We acknowledge contributions from Halvard Olsen Storbugt, and would like to thank reviewers Ben Stabler and Serdar Kadioglu for their helpful and constructive suggestions.
+We would like to thank reviewers Ben Stabler and Serdar Kadioglu for their helpful and constructive suggestions.

 # References